joshjo/genix/README.md

 # Evoindexing

-Get best indexes by using eovlutionary algorithms.
+A database indexing by using eovlutionary algorithms.

 ## Install